The party appears to have picked up its 2017 gains from voters aged between 24 and 45, according to a new survey.

 So, although the very youngest voters may not have produced Labour’s surprising results at the last election, the actual demographics of the party’s new found support are far more interesting.

 And crucially, growing support for Labour amongst young and middle aged voters represents a much greater threat to the Tories than the so-called “youthquake”.
 Today’s survey is good news for Labour.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.